taborgreat/treef-cli/readme.md

 place did 20 pushups today   # AI logs it in the right spot note stretch before next session

-root work /                         # back to tree root cd Q2 Goals -r               # find it anywhere in the tree values --global              # see values across the whole tree
+root work                    # back to tree root cd Q2 Goals -r               # find it anywhere in the tree values --global              # see values across the whole branch

 idea i should track my sleep # AI places it in the right tree home                         # back to user home